Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Natural Release – This means letting the pressure come down on its own which takes about 20 minutes (sometimes more depending on how full the cooker is).

-- 10-minute Natural Release – Once the cooking is done, the cooker will go into “Keep Warm” mode.
+- 10-minute Natural Release – Once the cooking is done, the cooker will go into the “Keep Warm” mode.
 Wait for 10 minutes and then press cancel.
 Your display will read OFF.
-Twist the steam release handle on the lid to “Venting” position.
+Twist the steam release handle on the lid to the “Venting” position.

 What’s the first thing you are planning to make with your Instant Pot?
 Tell us about your first experience using the Instant Pot.

 Like I mentioned above the first thing I made was yogurt!
 Click on how to make homemade yogurt using an Instant Pot to find out all the different ways you can make yogurt at home.

 And before I sign off, I wanted to let you know that my Instant Pot is no longer gathering dust AND my husband is so impressed with it that he didn’t protest (like he usually would) when I bought my second Instant Pot last thanksgiving 🙂